 “However, most applications today don’t use long DNA sequences because the synthesis is very expensive.
 It’s kind of a catch-22.
 People don’t use them because they don’t have it, and because they don’t have it, they don’t use it.
 Fortunately, things are starting to change.”

 There seem to be unlimited applications for new DNA synthesis technologies.
-They could be used to design antibody drugs, to develop diagnostic tests, to engineer microorganisms for industrial production, to improve crops, produce textiles, recycle waste, decontaminate polluted environments, you name it.
+They could be used to design antibody drugs, develop diagnostic tests, engineer microorganisms for industrial production, to improve crops, produce textiles, recycle waste, decontaminate polluted environments, you name it.